Kirkintilloch Rob Roy F.C.: Stadium

-The team currently play their home games at Guy's Meadow, home of Cumbernauld United, whilst they wait for a new home ground to be built in Kirkintilloch.
+From 2014–15 to 2023–24, the team played their home games at Guy's Meadow, home of Cumbernauld United, whilst they waited for a new home ground to be built in Kirkintilloch.
 They previously played at Adamslie Park from 1926 until 2014.
 The opening game was against Petershill in which saw Petershill win the first match at Adamslie Park.
 Previously they had played at Smillies Pond (Coxdale Park) in the 1878/79 season, followed by a spell at a ground in the Broadcroft area of the town (where the Lion Foundry would be built) until 1889.
 The club then moved to Kelvindale Park, situated beside the River Kelvin which would remain their home until 1926.
 The decision to move once again from Kelvindale Park was due to the ground being no longer viable for the clubs needs.

 After several years of unsuccessful attempts to sell the ground to keep Kirkintilloch Rob Roy financially viable (the club's social club having closed with debts of around £30,000), it was announced in April 2014 that the last match to be played at Adamslie Park would be a friendly against Rangers on Sunday 18 May, the ground having been sold to a house builder for £1.8 million.
 The last competitive match to be played at Adamslie Park was a league relegation playoff match on Tuesday 3 June 2014 against Shotts.
 The match ended in a 1–1 draw, with the Rabs eventually being relegated.

 The club also announced that, during the 2014–15 season, they would groundshare with Cumbernauld United at Guy's Meadow before moving to a new stadium in the Southbank area of Kirkintilloch.
-The new stadium will have modern stand with a capacity for 500 spectators as well as other modern facilities including FIFA’s approved 4G pitch.
+Aspirations for the new stadium were that it would have a modern stand with a capacity for 500 spectators as well as other modern facilities including FIFA's approved 4G pitch.
+However it was another 10 years before they returned to Kirkintilloch.

+In May 2024, it was announced that Kirkintilloch Community Sports Club (the charitable wing of the football club set up in 2013) have successfully leased Kirkintilloch Community Sports Complex in the Southbank area of the town for 25 years, and it is anticipated that the club will play at this ground from the 2024–25 season.
+The Stadium includes a full-size, artificial 3G sports pitch with floodlighting, which can divide into three seven-a-side pitches; a covered Main Stand and VIP Stand spectator seating for 302; standing areas for spectating and wheelchair friendly viewing areas; a pavilion building including changing facilities (4 changing rooms); reception area, café snack space, and toilets; and car/bus parking including electric car charging points and bike stands.

+On Saturday 28th July 2024, Rob Roy played their first home game in Kirkintilloch in over ten years at the KCSC.
+Kyle Macdonald scored in the 7th minute to secure a 1-0 victory over Renfrew FC in the Rabs’ homecoming.